 9. Defying the Nazis: The Sharps’ War by Artemis Joukowsky

 This nonfiction book tells the story of one heroic family that saved hundreds of lives during the Holocaust.
-Says our reviewer, "Their story reads like a spy novel, full of unexpected turns; yet it is also nuanced and complex."
+Our review shares that, "Their story reads like a spy novel, full of unexpected turns; yet it is also nuanced and complex."

 10. A Lucky Child: A Memoir of Surviving Auschwitz as a Young Child by Thomas Buergenthal